 Meillassoux’s resolution to the problem of the narrowing of fluxes by the living being is to think the relation between life and death.
 He thinks we have to “conceive what our life would be if all the movements came to us in a moment, in an instant traversing us continually and instantaneously” (104).
 The instantaneous and continual action and reaction is the state of non-living, non-vital matter we outlined in Deleuze’s account of matter.
 His resolution here chimes with the central idea of After Finitude, that of a thought which has no relation to being, and thus is subject to absolute chaos.
 Yet the absolute chaos of thought seems to pose once again the question of how any kind of discourse is possible or necessary.
 In this regard, at the end of his article on Deleuze and Bergson, Meillassoux mentions a thinking which would discipline a chaotic experience into writing; yet this is nothing more than a concluding conjecture.
-I would like to conclude by thinking through this insight into relationship to writing as a solution to the impoverishment of the organism, a solution which is not a mere lapse into purely chaotic, instantaneous matter.
+I would like to conclude by thinking through this insight into the relationship to writing as a solution to the impoverishment of the organism, a solution which is not a mere lapse into purely chaotic, instantaneous matter.
 In this way, it might be possible to avoid the anthropomorphizing tendencies we have found to be problematic in the notion of activity.

-Recounting an incident in which Olav H. Hauge recited one of his poems on his driveway, Knausgaard remarks that “it was almost more than I could endure”: “the beauty of it, how to deal with it?
+Recounting an incident in which Olav H. Hauge recited a poem on his driveway, Knausgaard remarks that “it was almost more than I could endure”: “the beauty of it, how to deal with it?
 How to meet it?”
-The poem forced Knausgaard to the edge of his own ‘lived presence’, to the point of questioning hesitation and an exhaustion from the poem which “belonged to infinity”.
+The poem forced Knausgaard to the edge of his own ‘lived presence’, to the point of a questioning hesitation and an exhaustion from the poem which “belonged to infinity”.
 Knausgaard reminisces that “a joke would have been apposite, at least to lend the everyday life in which we were trapped some kind of form” (339).
-There are several aspects at play here: the impossibility of endurance, within ‘everyday life’, is countered with the form of a communal and habitual linguistic expression, the joke.
+There are several aspects at play here: the impossibility of endurance within ‘everyday life’, is countered with the form of a communal and habitual linguistic expression, the joke.
 For Deleuze and Guattari, this imposition of form upon the exhaustion of non-organic life is the primary function of language.
 Language in its basic function, exemplified here by the joke, institutes ‘ideal, uncrossable boundaries’ which separate bodies from one another, and thus give ‘form’ to the unstable and explosive movements of non-organic life, experienced by Knausgaard as the infinity of the poem (A Thousand Plateaus, 107).
-The boundaries set up by language and jokes prevent new the breaking down of the lived present; these boundaries thus prevent organic life from being swept up by the negativity of an explosive moment of excess.
+The boundaries set up by language and jokes prevent the breaking down of the lived present; these boundaries thus prevent organic life from being swept up by the negativity of an explosive moment of excess.
 Substances and forms are constitutive of organic, living beings; thus, in a sense, it is by language that the separation of living beings from one another is instituted.
 Thus, we can say that not only is non-organic life suppressed by the ‘organic’ lived present, with its habits which provide a regularity to time, it is also bound by language, with the ‘forms’ which are imposed upon it in line with ideal, uncrossable boundaries.